stat545ubc-2022/RishikaDaswani_MiniDataAnalysis/Milestone 2/MiniDataAnalysis-Milestone2.md

 variables as all of them relate to the research questions I explored in milestone 1.
 The questions were whether or not curb and root barrier affected the height and diameter of the trees.
-I also explored specific genera and species hennce these columns are important to include.
+I also explored specific genera and species hence these columns are important to include.
 From the variables I have chosen, I can see that the data is tidy.
 However, overall the dataset might be considered untidy due to some repetitive columns, but those are not relevant to my research questions.
 Hence I